 - Children are taken to the toilet inside by a member of staff.

-Leaving the outside area: A staff member will make a sweep of the garden to ensure that all children have gone inside prior to the doors being secured.
+Leaving the outside area: A staff member will headcount the children as they re-enter the nursery and then make a sweep of the garden to ensure that all children have gone inside prior to the doors being secured.

 If a child goes missing on the premises staff will follow the procedure for a ‘Child going missing on the premises’ as detailed in the Missing/Lost Child Policy.